trisquareeu/bytemapper/README.md

 In similar way you can apply this rule to String and array types, resulting in reversed byte order.

 ## Quick note on signedness
 Java supports only signed integer types.
-This is effectively limiting by half maximum value that could be stored in these, when compared to unsigned types.
-Java considers negative number when the most significant bit (MSB) is set to 1. <br/>
+Maximum value is effectively limited by half, when compared to unsigned types.
+Java considers a negative number when the most significant bit (MSB) is set to 1. <br/>
-You still can choose if you want to treat your input as a signed or unsigned value, thought.
-When length of provided data input will exactly match chosen type size (i.e. four bytes for type of int), value will be considered signed (first, most significant bit will directly depend on inputs content).
-You can however use bigger type than incoming data (i.e. type of long for the same, four-bytes value) that will eventually make its most-significant bit nonassignable by input data, resulting in always-positive
+You still can choose if you want to treat your input as a signed or unsigned value, though.
+When the length of provided data input will exactly match the chosen type size (i.e. four bytes for the type of int), value will be considered signed (first, most significant bit will directly depend on input content).
+You can however use bigger type than incoming data (i.e. type of long for the same, four-byte value) that will eventually make its most-significant bit unreachable by any bits of input data, resulting in always-positive
 (unsigned) value.

 **Example**:<br>
 * Your data contains byte 0xFF.
 It's equal to -1 in two's complement signed representation and 255 when considered unsigned.
-You can choose to get signed value, by mapping it as a Java's byte, which size will exactly match inputs size.
-MSB will be set to 1, resulting in negative value.
+You can choose to get signed value, by mapping it as a Java's byte, which size will exactly match input size.
+MSB will be set to 1, resulting in negative values.
 On the other hand, you can use short or any bigger data type to map this byte.
 In this situation, most significant byte of Java's type will be always 0x00, resulting in positive value, which is equal to 255.
 * Your data contains short 0xFFFF.
 Similar to previous, it may be -1 when using two's complement signed value representation or 65535.
 If you map it as a short, you'll get signed (-1) value.
-If you use bigger data type, it will be stored as a unsigned
+If you use bigger data type, it will be stored as an unsigned
 65535 value.
 * Everything above applies to Java's integer data types for which bigger type is present.
 If you want to map unsigned long value into Java's object, you have to use BigInteger.
 You'll get signed value, however.
 It may be converted to unsigned one by calling
 `BigInteger unsignedBigInteger = new BigInteger(1, signedBigInteger.toByteArray())`.
-You can find example for this in test scenarios.
+You can find an example for this in test scenarios.

 # Licence
-This project is under permissive, MIT licence.
+This project is under permissive, MIT license.
 Please refer to LICENSE file for more details.

 # Contribute!
-Any support to this project will be warmly welcomed.
+Any support for this project will be warmly welcomed.
 You can contribute either by issuing bug report, feature request or by the most appreciated way, creating a pull request.

 This project is in its early stage of development, currently maintained by only one person as a helper